Azure-Samples/azure-intelligent-edge-patterns/remote-patient-monitoring-edge-demo/BuildDockerFromSource.md

 ## 1. Set Your Docker Registry Address Variable

-1. Set your registry address variable to `$docker_registry` for use in the subsequent steps.
+You need to set your registry address variable to `$docker_registry` for use in the subsequent steps.

-1. Check if your registry address is present `echo $docker_registry`
+- Check if your registry address is present.
+If this is set and correct, then proceed to step 2.

+    `echo $docker_registry`

-1. If you completed the automated setup for Azure Services than this file was generated.
+- If you completed the automated setup for Azure Services than a file containing your Docker Registry Address was generated.
 You can load by running:

     `source ./azure-cloud-services/outputs`

-### Alternate Registry
-If you are using and alternate registry, or if you set up Azure Services manually:
+- If you set up Azure Services manually, or if you are using a different registry you need to set this variable.

-  `export docker_registry='<your registry name>/'`
+    `export docker_registry='<your registry URL>/'`

-_Note: The registry name here should be the full URL wrapped in single quotes with a trailing slash._

-For example: If your ACR is `contoso`, use `'contoso.azurecr.io/'`.
+_Note: The registry name here should be the full URL wrapped in **single quotes** with a **trailing slash**.
+For example: If your ACR is `contoso`, use `'contoso.azurecr.io/'`._

 ## 2. ACR, Kubernetes and Docker Authentication